laninsky/non_active_repos/README.md

 cat  $DEST/$locusname/RAxML_bootstrap.bootrep.$locusname >> combinedtrees
 done;

+### This isn't quite satisfactory because there aren't exactly n=500 boostraps for each locus, so at the moment, the "last locus" is ### getting missed out.
+Probably need some control loops of while i < 500, n++, with if statements starting again from the beginning ###of combined trees ### if the end is reached.
+Look at this tomorrow.

 for j in `seq 0 $numboots`;
 do extraj=$(expr $j + 1)
 for i in `seq 1 $noloci`;